-SRM’s OSCP and CREST qualified consultants combine a rigorous training process with real-world experience so they can think creatively and with the mindset of a genuine hacker.
+SRM’s CREST qualified consultants combine a rigorous training process with real-world experience so they can think creatively and with the mindset of a genuine hacker.
 The difference is that they work for you.

 Who needs this service?

 Cyber-mature businesses benefit from Red Team engagement.
 Red Teaming assists in ensuring your organisation is equipped to respond to any type of attack scenario through ‘real-world’ simulations which test protection, monitoring, response solutions and processes.
 Valuable lessons are learned enabling you to improve your security posture.